coner-tech/snoozle/README.md

 Snoozle is a toolkit for building curiously simple distributed software applications.

-Why does the world need yet another database, event queue, etc?
-Snoozle aims to meet the data storage needs of the autocross event operations software [Coner](https://github.com/caeos):
+Snoozle aims to meet the data storage needs of the autocross event operations software [Coner](https://github.com/caeos).

 - Single primary nodes
     - Core business logic must continue working uninterrupted in the face of low and/or no connectivity to other participating nodes